 A Google a Day: Students can try out Google’s challenge.
 There’s a new one all the time!
 Basically it challenges students to locate information as part of a contest.

 Scavenger Hunts: We’ve created some challenges for students to use their search skills as well as mapping, books and atlases.
-These activities can be used a standalone activity or one for your early finishers.
+These activities can be used as standalone activities or one for your early finishers.
 We’ve even used these all year long because a few students were determined to get every single answer!
-You can read a more detailed post about Research Skills: Scavenger Hunts.
+You can read a more detailed post about Disguise Research Skills as a Scavenger Hunt.

 Canadian Geography Scavenger Hunt: This scavenger hunt focuses on geographical locations, lakes, mountains, parks, cities and so much more from all across Canada.
 Students are asked to locate information that correlates with a specific letter.
 For example, if the letter is E, it might say, name a capital city.
 The answer would be Edmonton.
 Some of the questions only have a specific answer, but many have several.
 A suggested answer key is included.